-The ATEZOLACC trial is a phase II, open-label study examining the effectiveness of atezolizumab administered concurrently with and after CCRT in high-risk patients (IB1-IIA with positive nodes, stages IIB-IVA, and any stage with para-aortic positive lymph nodes).
-The primary endpoint is PFS, and the first results are awaited [57].
+The ATEZOLACC trial is a phase II, open-label study examining the effectiveness of atezolizumab concurrently and after CCRT in high-risk patients (IB1-IIA with positive nodes, stages IIB-IVA, and any stage with para-aortic positive lymph nodes).
+The primary endpoint is PFS, and the first results are awaited (57).

 Another approach being tested is consolidation immunotherapy after completing chemoradiation.
-The ATOM-ICC trial is a double-blind, phase II study with a slightly different objective: investigating the efficacy of dostarlimab as a consolidation treatment for patients with locally advanced, high-risk CC who responded partially or completely to chemoradiation.
-The goal is to evaluate whether dostarlimab can reduce recurrence and improve survival compared to follow-up without additional treatment after response to CRT.
-Recruitment is closed, and results are awaited [58].
+The ATOMICC trial is a double-blind, phase II trial that has a slightly different goal, investigating the efficacy of dostarlimab as a consolidation treatment for those with locally advanced, high-risk CC who responded partially or completely to chemoradiation.
+Its goal is to evaluate whether dostarlimab can reduce recurrence and improve survival compared to follow-up without additional treatment after response to CRT.
+Recruitment is closed, and results are awaited (58).